Fire: Ungh's Quest

-Fire: Ungh's Quest, also known simply as Fire, is an point and click-puzzle video game developed and published by Daedalic Entertainment.
+Fire: Ungh's Quest, also known simply as Fire, is a point and click-puzzle video game developed and published by Daedalic Entertainment.
 The game was initially released for Microsoft Windows on April 9, 2015 and was later released for Wii U on October 20, 2016, for Nintendo Switch on May 12, 2021 and later for IOS, macOS and SteamOS + Linux.
 The game received mixed reviews.
 Some of the negative points mentioned were the exaggerated ease of quests and the short duration of the game.

 Gameplay

 The player controls a Neanderthal called Ungh.
 He was responsible for guarding the village flame, however, on his first night of work, the fire fizzles out, and because of that, Ungh is banned from the village.
 The protagonist's objective is to find the fire to return to his village.
 The game is made up of ten scenarios.
 To advance in level, the player must solve the puzzles.